NobodyXu/bookmarks/tips/cargo_tips.md

    first install third-party crate by using `cargo install cargo-update`, then execute `cargo install-update -a` to upgrade all of the upgradable binary crates.
  - Use `RUSTFLAGS=-Zprint-type-sizes cargo +nightly build --release` to print sizes of types.
- - Use `cargo upgrade --skip-compatible` to upgrade dependencies that have new major releases
+ - Use `cargo upgrade --skip-compatible` to upgrade dependencies that have new major releases, it is part of the binary crate `cargo-edit`.